SLAM-group/SAID/README.md

 # SAID
-A Benchmark For Social Media AI Detection [Who Said That?
+A Benchmark For Social Media AI Detection.
+[Who Said That?
 Benchmarking Social Media AI Detection](https://openreview.net/attachment?id=THtX863Io2&name=pdf)

 We create datasets for social media AI detection, and upload the train and test set for this repo.
 The train and test dataset are composed from detector features.